Spousal Support – Who is Eligible for Spousal

 Marriage is not a requirement for spouses to be entitled to spousal support.
 The Divorce Act sets out the spousal support obligations for married couples while the Family Law Act recognizes spousal support obligations for cohabiting couples and married couples who have separated but have not filed for divorce.
 Therefore, both married and common-law spouses are eligible and can make an application for spousal support in Ontario.

-As mentioned above, the right to spousal support is not automatically triggered when a relationship breaks down and a spouse must prove they are entitled to support to be granted an order from a judge.
 There are three grounds that a spouse can use to establish that they are entitled to spousal support, which include:

 1. To compensate a spouse for economic disadvantages that they acquired during the marriage.
 For example, if a spouse stopped working and lost economic opportunities to take on primary childcare responsibilities, they would be able to establish that they should be compensated for their sacrifices during the relationship through spousal support.